-Men of Bonhoeffer strive to persevere in righteousness, grow in integrity, live and die with conviction and serve with courage, steadfastly upholding a Christ-like community dedicated to these ideals.
+Men of Bonhoeffer strive to persevere in righteousness, grow in integrity, live and die with conviction and serve with courage, steadfastly upholding a Christ-centered community dedicated to these ideals.

-The Eagle: The eagle is recognized as the king of birds and thus is a natural choice to represent the strength, courage, and power of the men of Bonhoeffer.
-The eagle used on the crest is also the eagle that was commonly used in German heraldry thus tying us to our roots of Dietrich Bonhoeffer the German theologian.
+Eagle: The eagle is recognized as the king of birds and thus is a natural choice to represent the strength, courage, and power of the men of Bonhoeffer.
+The eagle used on the crest is also the eagle that was commonly used in German heraldry, thus tying us to our roots of the German theologian Dietrich Bonhoeffer.

-The Crosses: On the shield are found the three crosses.
-These crosses have several meanings.
-Firstly, the Crosses represent that the focus of the house is in Christ in every situation, including the battles represented by the shield.
-Secondly, the shape of the crosses is referred to as the cross of suffering.
-This is meant to represent both the way that Christ suffered for us, and the way that we are to suffer for the cause of Christ, and for each other.
-Thirdly, the Crosses are meant to relate to the three crosses of the King’s College.
-The House of Bonhoeffer is part of the College, yet distinct in their own way.
+Crosses: On the shield are found the three crosses, and they have several meanings.
+First, the crosses represent that the focus of the House is in Christ in every situation, including the battles represented by the shield.
+Second, the crosses represent suffering—both the way that Christ suffered for us, and the way that we are to suffer for the cause of Christ and for each other.
+Third, the crosses connect us to The King’s College since the same images are in the College crest.

-The Colors: The three colors aside from their individual symbolism are meant to tie the crest to the houses German roots.
+Colors: The three colors, aside from their individual symbolism, are meant to tie the crest to the House’s German roots.
 Red, yellow, and black are the three colors associated with the German flag.

 Red is the color of strength, power, determination as well as passion, desire, and love.
 The Men of Bonhoeffer seek to exemplify a life that incorporates all of these aspects.

 Yellow is associated with joy, happiness, and intellect.
 The House of Bonhoeffer recognizes that we are called to a life of joy, as well as the need to develop our intellect.

 Black is meant to represent and highlight the power, elegance, and formality associated with the House of Bonhoeffer.